l0wigh/Soluna/DOCUMENTATION.md

 - num: `(num 1)` will tell you if an element is a number
 - Comparaison operators: `(< 2 3) (> 2 3) (= 2 3) (>= 2 3) (<= 2 3)` will return a boolean too

+You can split your code and use the `(include filename)` to load another file at runtime.

 Also you can comment your code using this format `; This is a line comment`.

 ## Parenthesis are hard to read